Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/Day_1.md

 - Mention of more complex probablistic methods (e.g. RSEM)

 <br>

+### Homework:
+- Catch-up if needed
+- Exercises (if time)
+- Bring questions of discussion points for end of day 2

 ### Exercises? (if time, could be take home)
 Just ideas...